MARTIMM/question-answer/docs/content-docs/about/QA-release-notes.md

   * Made selectlist field modifyable.
 Not yet saved back into sheet config

 * 2022-08-12 0.16.6
-  * Preparations to modify questionaire
+  * Preparations to modify questionnaire

 * 2022-07-27 0.16.5
   * Changes caused by multiple changes/deprecation in the Gnome::* distributions